smbjorklund/media_update/README.txt

 hostname helps the git ignore rules in the drupal repo.
 You might for instance use a domainname like 'w3.uib.local' set up as an alias for localhost.

-Then you need to make sure you have drush and compass installed.
+Then you need to make sure you have drush and compass installed before you proceed.

 Then set up the drupal site by invoking:

+    bin/site-init
-    bin/site-install w3.uib.local
+    bin/site-install

-Replace 'w3.uib.local' with whatever hostname you set up.
 Visit the site in a browser to verify that the site works.
 The site will be set up with an 'admin' user with the obvious password.

 It will also create a symlink at 'site' linking to the site.
-The 'site' will be its own git repo.

 The 'doc' directory contains further information you might want to read first.